Vacuum Packing 101

 |Clear and Visible External Packaging||Loss of Preservation Once the Package has been Opened|

 |Minimal Need For Chemical Preserves||Additional Sealer Attachments may be Required Based on Each Product|

 |Quick and Efficient||Additional Labeling Often Needed|

 |Reduced Product Loss||Basic Vacuum Bags can be Difficult to Open|

 |Affordable Packaging Option|

 |Minimal Up-Front Cost|

 |Professional and Accepted Packaging Option Used Around the World|

 What is Modified Atmosphere Packaging (MAP)?

-Modified atmosphere packaging is a form of packaging that acknowledges product degradation is often attributed to the surrounding atmosphere.
-Modified atmosphere packaging involves the removal and introduction of specific elements to increase a product lifespan.
+Modified atmosphere packaging is a form of packaging that acknowledges product degradation is attributed to the surrounding atmosphere.
+Modified atmosphere packaging involves the removal and introduction of specific elements to increase product lifespan.